knuxyl/pocketmonsters/README.md

 - Embedded assets + option to load high resolution
 - Touch/Keyboard+Mouse/Controller support
 - All assets embedded in binary
+- Possibility for making this also a regular pokemon game as well in the future

 # Game Features
 - 2D tilemaps like the original games